 Significant issues considered by the Audit Committee during the year have been the Principal Risks and Uncertainties (which are set out in the this annual report) and their effect on the financial statements.
 The Audit Committee tracked the Principal Risks and Uncertainties through the year and kept in contact with the Group’s Management, External Service Providers and Advisers and received regular updates.
 The Audit Committee is satisfied that there has been appropriate focus and challenge on the high-risk areas.

-Nexia Smith & Williamson, our external auditors, have been in office since 2013.
+CLA Evelyn Partners Ltd (previously named Nexia Smith & Williamson), our external auditors, have been in office since 2013.

-The external auditors are invited to attend the Audit Committee meeting to present their findings and this provides them with a direct line of communication to the Non-executive Directors.
+The external auditors are invited to attend the Audit Committee meeting to present their findings and this provides them with a direct line of communication to the Non-executive Director.

 The Remuneration Committee